Did you know that we have our own science team?

 Dr Katie Edwards

-As Lead Conservation Scientist for Biomarker Research & Development, Katie is responsible for refining Chester Zoo’s endocrinology toolkit, a methodology that provides our evidence base for wildlife population management.
+As Lead Conservation Scientist for Biomarker Research & Development, Katie is responsible for refining the zoo’s endocrinology toolkit, a methodology that provides our evidence base for wildlife population management.

 Dr Veronica Cowl